MahtabEK/Kibana/README.md

 Edit the file so that the lines

 ****
-# Xms represents the initial size of total heap space
+#Xms represents the initial size of total heap space

-# Xmx represents the maximum size of total heap space
+#Xmx represents the maximum size of total heap space

 -Xms1g

 -Xmx1g
+****

+now read

+****
+#Xms represents the initial size of total heap space

+#Xmx represents the maximum size of total heap space

+-Xms4g

+-Xmx4g
+****

+Make sure you edit the correct lines.
+Save with ctrl-o, exit with ctrl-x.
+This ensures that elasticsearch is allowed to use enough memory (4 gigabytes) to process all the tweets.

+**Elastic Search Options**

+Edit the elastic search options file using the following command:

+****
+sudo nano /etc/elasticsearch/elasticsearch.yml
+****

+Add the following lines to the top of the file

+****
+http.max_content_length: 1000mb

+bootstrap.system_call_filter: false
+****

+Save with ctrl-o, exit with ctrl-x.
+This ensures that we can upload the entire file of tweets at once (about 500mb worth).

+**Starting ElasticSearch and Kibana**

+Having set these options, we can now start elasticsearch and kibana.
+Once started, you should never have to stop them, and they will remain running even if you disconnect from your VM.

+****
+sudo service elasticsearch start

+sudo service kibana start
 ****